Andrea Bocelli: 2009: My Christmas, first holiday album

 On 3 November, during the World Premiere of Disney's A Christmas Carol, in Leicester Square, London, following the switching on of the annual Oxford Street and Regent Street Christmas lights, Bocelli led the St Paul's Cathedral Choir, and more than 14,000 people across the capital, as they broke the Official Guinness World Record for the biggest ever Christmas carol sing-along, singing "Silent Night".
 He completed his performance in Leicester Square with, "God Bless Us Everyone", the closing song of the movie, which he provided the vocals for in English, Italian and Spanish.
-He returned to the United Kingdom, 16 December, for an appearance on The One Show, broadcast live by BBC One, and on The Alan Titchmarsh Show which aired 18 December, on ITV1.
+Bocelli returned to the United Kingdom on 16 December for an appearance on The One Show, broadcast live by BBC One, and on The Alan Titchmarsh Show which aired 18 December, on ITV1.

 On 21 November, a segment of Leute Heute, a German tabloid-program on ZDF, was about My Christmas and Bocelli's meeting in Rome with Pope Benedict XVI and 250 other artists, an event which was broadcast live earlier that day in Italy, by Rai Uno.
-Bocelli was also joined by the Piccolo Coro dell'Antoniano, in his home in Forte dei Marmi, where they sang "Caro Gesù Bambino", a song from My Christmas which was originally recorded by the choir in 1960.
+Bocelli was also joined by the Piccolo Coro dell'Antoniano, in his home in Forte dei Marmi, where they sang "Caro Gesù Bambino", a song from My Christmas that was originally recorded by the choir in 1960.
 Rai Uno also broadcast the performance later that day, during the Zecchino d'Oro Festival.
-The following day, Bocelli was among Fabio Fazio's guests, on his popular Italian talk-show, Che tempo che fa, broadcast on Rai Tre.
-During the program Bocelli talked about his album and performed "The Lord's Prayer", "White Christmas", and "Silent Night".
+The following day, Bocelli was among Fabio Fazio's guests on his popular Italian talk-show, Che tempo che fa, broadcast on Rai Tre.
+During the program, Bocelli talked about his album and performed "The Lord's Prayer", "White Christmas", and "Silent Night".
 It was also announced that Bocelli would return to the show on 20 December and give a live concert of My Christmas.
-Bocelli also took part in the annual 2009 José Carreras Gala, on 17 December, where he sang Adeste Fideles, before singing "White Christmas" with José Carreras for the very first time; this was broadcast live, by Das Erste, in Germany.
-He then returned to Italy, for a concert in the Upper Basilica of San Francesco d'Assisi, on 19 December, which was broadcast directly after the Urbi et Orbi blessing of Pope Benedict XVI, 25 December, on Rai Uno.
+He also took part in the annual 2009 José Carreras Gala on 17 December, where he sang Adeste Fideles, before singing "White Christmas" with José Carreras for the first time; this was broadcast live by Das Erste in Germany.
+Bocelli then returned to Italy for a concert in the Upper Basilica of San Francesco d'Assisi on 19 December, which was broadcast directly after the Urbi et Orbi blessing of Pope Benedict XVI, 25 December, on Rai Uno.